 The travel industry is inherently global and has always catered to international customers.
 As a result, the sites of hotel groups and airlines have a high level of localization and deliver content in a huge range of languages.

 Easyjet’s website is available in over 20 languages, including Chinese and local varieties of French for Belgium and German for Switzerland.

 Easyjet offered content in French and Spanish as early as the year 2000.
 Even in the US, the top airlines are well localized for global audiences with both Delta and United Airlines providing site content in Spanish, French, German and Chinese among other languages.

 A good SEO strategy is important for any business but for the travel industry it’s critical.
-Travelers are notoriously disloyal.
-And they seem immune to loyalty programs.
-In fact, as far back as 2012, there was evidence that travel companies that spend more on loyalty programs perform slightly worse than those that don’t.
+Travellers are notoriously disloyal.
+And they seem immune to loyalty programmes.
+In fact, as far back as 2012, there was evidence that travel companies that spend more on loyalty programmes perform slightly worse than those that don’t.

 As far as many people are concerned flights and hotels are largely the same and cost is the primary determining factor in most consumers’ decision-making process.

 This explains the huge volumes of searches for generic terms like “cheap flights” or “Paris hotel” over brand terms.